 Different options are available for students and parents, depending upon whether the student qualifies for or is receiving other types of financial aid.
 Bates participates in the William D. Ford Direct Loan Program.

-Based on Need
+Loans Based on Need

-- Subsidized Direct Student Loan — students must apply for federal financial aid and meet financial need guidelines in order to receive this type of loan.
+- Direct Subsidized Student Loan — students must apply for federal financial aid and meet financial need guidelines in order to receive this type of loan.
 No interest is charged while a student is in school at least half-time and during deferment periods.

-Not Based on Need
+Loans Not Based on Need

-- Unsubsidized Direct Student Loan — students who are ineligible for a subsidized loan (or whose parents have been denied a PLUS loan) may take out this type of loan.
+- Direct Unsubsidized Student Loan — students who are ineligible for a subsidized loan (or whose parents have been denied a PLUS loan) may take out this type of loan.
 Interest is charged during all periods, even during the time a student is in school and during deferment periods.

 - Alternative/Private Education Loans — many private lenders offer student loans with different conditions and interest rates.